Ross K. Tangedal

 The Preface: American Authorship in the Twentieth Century.
 Palgrave Macmillan, 2021, xviii, 220.

-Michigan Salvage: Approaches to the Fiction of Bonnie Jo Campbell.
+Michigan Salvage: The Fiction of Bonnie Jo Campbell.
 Edited by Lisa DuRose, Ross K. Tangedal, and Andy Oler.
-Michigan State University Press, under advance contract.
+Michigan State University Press, 2023, xxiv, 216 pp.

 Editing the Harlem Renaissance.
 Edited by Joshua M. Murray and Ross K. Tangedal.
 Clemson University Press, 2021, xii, 300 pp.